 2. Class Format

-The format of a CPR class—whether in-person, online, or blended—affects how long it takes.
-In-person classes often run 3-4 hours as they include hands-on practice and real-time feedback.
+The format of a CPR class (whether in-person, online, or blended) affects how long it takes.
+In-person classes often run 3–4 hours since they include hands-on practice, real-time feedback, and short breaks to keep participants fresh and focused.

-Online courses, which you can complete at your own pace, typically take 1-2 hours but may lack practical experience.
+Online courses, which you complete at your own pace, typically take 1–2 hours but may lack real-world application.

-Blended courses combine both, with around 1-2 hours online and 1-2 hours in-person for skills practice.
-According to a study, over 70% of participants preferred blended learning for its balance of convenience and practical training, reflecting a growing trend towards flexible learning options.
+According to a study, over 70% of participants preferred blended learning for its balance of flexibility and hands-on experience.

 3. Skill Level of Participants